Contact the Department on the Status of Women at (415) 252-2570, email@example.com.

 Authored by Emily Murase and Jennifer Siebel, announces an upcoming release on an update to the Girls Report, as well as the June 2, 2012 San Francisco Girl Up Town Hall event.

 UNESCO Director-General says SF a great place for global women's conference.
-April 20, 2012.
+(YouTube Video) April 20, 2012.

 At the Friends of the San Francisco Commission on the Status of Women's April 2012 luncheon, UNESCO Director-General Irina Bokova speaks with Hand Foundation founder Nosheem Hashemi about San Francisco as the possible location for the 5th World Conference on Women.